itarikahmed/cs-jobs-backend/Readme.md

-# this is a CS jobs searching project
+# Project_Name: CS jobs searcing project

----

 ## Summary of this project

-This project is a complex backend project that is built with nodejs, expressjs, mongodb, mongoose, jwt, bcrypt, and many more.
-This project is a complete backend project that has all the features that a backend project should have.

-Project uses all standard practices like JWT, bcrypt, access tokens, refresh Tokens and many more.
-We have spent a lot of time in building this project and we are sure that you will learn a lot from this project.

----
+This backend project for CS jobs searches was developed using Node.js, Express.js, and MongoDB.
+The project makes use of all industry standards, including access tokens, refresh tokens, bcrypt, JWT, and many others.
+With all the features a backend project ought to have, this one is a full backend project.